emlid/navio2-docs/docs/common/dev/imu-mpu9250_lsm9ds1.md

 ```
 Argument [sensor name] allows you to choose inertial measurement unit: mpu is MPU9250, lsm is LSM9DS1.

+!!! tip
+    LSM9DS1 driver is currently not implemented.
+Use the C++ counterpart

 You should immediately see 9 values, updated in real time.
 Try to move the device around and see them change.
 They include Accelerometer, Gyroscope and Magnetometer data, three axis each.
 ```bash
 Selected: MPU9250